The duration of caffeine withdrawalsymptoms vary from person to person, but caffeine withdrawal usually lasts at least .

 The withdrawal symptoms happen as the brain works to adjust to functioning without caffeine.
 Fortunately, caffeine withdrawal does not last very long and the symptoms are considered to be relatively mild.

-One 2014 study identified genes that affect a person’s response to caffeine metabolism.
+One 2014 identified genes that affect a person’s response to caffeine metabolism.
 Researchers can use these genetic markers to predict the likelihood that someone is a heavy coffee user.
 This suggests that your coffee cravings may just be genetic!

 The more caffeine consumed daily, the more intense the withdrawal symptoms tend to be.
 Symptom duration varies but might end between two and nine days.